taye000/NFTMarketPlace/README.md

 # NFTMarketPlace
-An NFT market place on polygon blockchain
+An NFT market place on the polygon blockchain